Courses & Curriculum

 Introductory survey of drama for majors and non-majors.

-ENG 205 Varieties of the Essay (Field 3, Advanced writing Intensive) 3 credits
+ENG 205 Varieties of the Essay (Advanced writing Intensive) 3 credits

 Practice in writing several kinds of essays.
 Readings will provide models for writing on topics such as interpersonal relationships, cultural values, politics, nature and the environment.
 Special attention given to writing style.